Signiant/git-syncer/README.md

 This example mounts the local folder 'mylocaldir/repo' into the container at '/repo-dir' for use as the Repo Folder.
 A .git-credentials file can be found in the local 'credentials-dir', so 'credentials-dir' is mounted at '/credentials' inside the container.
 The syncer will check the upstream repo (https://github.com/Signiant/git-syncer.git) every 10 minutes (600 seconds).
+Use a UMASK value of 000 for files and folders created.
 No new marker file will be created if/when new changes are pulled down.

 ````
 docker run -d   -e "FREQUENCY=600" \
  -e "VERBOSE=1" \
+ -e "UMASK=000" \
  -e "REPO_URL=https://github.com/Signiant/git-syncer.git \
  -v credentials-dir:/credentials \
  -v mylocaldir/repo:/repo-dir \